A Niagara-On-The-Lake Weekend At The Woodbourne Inn

-Lastly for the day, we ended up at Coyote’s Run Winery.
+Lastly for the day, we ended up at Coyote’s Run Winery (updated 2019: now closed).
 This was a great mix of the presentation between the last two wineries mentioned.
 It has just enough of a situated presentation room to make you feel comfortable.
 Like you weren’t leaning against the till having a wine tasting while someone else cashes out right beside you and it wasn’t too much where it felt like you were at a country club.
 The flavours from this wine, even though at a lower cost point, had some excellent flavours and some of the wines really stood out compared to the ones previously tried that day.

 After all that walking and wine tasting, hunger began to set in and the brunch from earlier on in the day was starting to wear off.
-It’s Saturday night after all, it’s time to head into Niagara.
+It’s Saturday night, after all, it’s time to head into Niagara.
 After enjoying one of the best views of the Falls at Niagara Falls’ Keg Steakhouse, it was time to play (and hopefully stay afloat) at the Fallsview Casino.

 Author’s note: Here’s the thing.
 I love the games, the excitement and the ups and downs of gambling.
 But, I would rather call the casino a charity because every time I go, I feel like I am donating my money to them as soon as I get there.